michaelpb/pta/content/en/campaigns/_index.md

 **What we’re doing**

 At the People’s Transit Alliance, we are organizing regular canvassing events where we are talking to riders about these priorities and listening to their experiences both before and during the pandemic.
-We are developing various ways that riders can mobilize and demand a transit system that truly serves riders and workers.
-We ultimately want to support the development of a class consciousness of riders that has the power to demand and fight for a transit system that meets their needs.
+We ultimately want to support the development of a class consciousness of workers and riders that has the power to demand and fight for a transit system that meets their needs.

+Email us to join our next canvassign event and sign onto the demand at[ tinyurl.com/ridersbudget](< tinyurl.com/ridersbudget>)

 ### **Hazard Pay Now**